aborbala/sorry/README.md

 * Node.js v14+ (v20+ recommended)
 * npm (comes with Node.js)
-* A Google Service Account with access to the target Google Sheet -> admin: Anna
+* A Google Service Account with access to the target Google Sheet (admin: Anna)
-* The ID of the Google Spreadsheet and the service account credentials
+* The ID of the Google Spreadsheet and service account credentials

 ---